emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 update-initramfs -c -k all
 # ignore the eventual cryptsetup warnings - should still work

-# check if the cryptkeys presented in the initramfs
+# check if the cryptkeys are present in the initramfs
 lsinitramfs -l /boot/initrd.img-<tab-complete-the-img-path> | less
+# check for:
-# - check the size of cryptroot/crypttab
+# - the "cryptroot/crypttab" size
-# - check for "cryptroot/keyfiles/zroot-1.key"
+# - the "cryptroot/keyfiles/zroot-1.key" file
 ```

 **g) Install the GRUB boot loader**: